tomaskovacik/MegaCore/README.md

 # MegaCore
-An Arduino core for the ATmega64 and ATmega128, all running a [ported version of Optiboot](https://github.com/vanbwodonk/optiboot128). <br/> <br/>
+An Arduino core for the ATmega64 and ATmega128, all running a [ported version of Optiboot](https://github.com/vanbwodonk/optiboot128).
+Major libraries such as SD, Servo, SPI and Wire are modified to work with this core.
+Still, a large amount of third-party libraries often works without any modifications. <br/>
+This core requires at least Arduino IDE v1.6, where v1.6.5+ is recommended. <br/> <br/>

 ## Supported microcontrollers: